Fourier expansions of vector-valued automorphic functions with non-unitary twists: Introduction

 \begin{prop}[Vanishing eigenvalue] For each $j\in\{1,\ldots, p\}$ for which the eigenvalue of~$J_j$ is $0$, the component function~$f_j$ is the zero function. \end{prop}

-For $j\in\{1,\ldots, p\}$ for which the Jordan-ilk block~$J_j$ is of the form~\eqref{eq:intro_lambda}, the main constituents of the Fourier expansion of~$f_j$ are extensions and adaptions of those from the untwisted case.
-First of all, to be able to allow any nonzero value for the eigenvalue~$\lambda_j$ of the Jordan-ilk block~$J_j$, we may need to choose a nonstandard branch cut for the holomorphic logarithm, say $\omega_j\R_{\geq 0}$, and adapt the modified Bessel functions~$I$ and~$K$ accordingly.
+For $j\in\{1,\ldots, p\}$ for which the Jordan-like block~$J_j$ is of the form~\eqref{eq:intro_lambda}, the main constituents of the Fourier expansion of~$f_j$ are extensions and adaptations of those from the untwisted case (i.e., $A$ is the identity), which we briefly survey in Section~\ref{sec:motivation}.
+First of all, to be able to allow any nonzero value for the eigenvalue~$\lambda_j$ of the Jordan-like block~$J_j$, we may need to choose a nonstandard branch cut for the holomorphic logarithm, say $\omega_j\R_{\geq 0}$, and adapt the modified Bessel functions~$I$ and~$K$ accordingly.
 For the sake of readability of this introduction, we invite all readers to ignore this subtlety for the moment and refer to Sections~\ref{sec:cut} and~\ref{sec:Bessel} for all details.
 However, we will reflect this issue in the notation of the modified Bessel functions of the first and second kind, by writing $I_\nu(\,\cdot\,; \omega_j)$ and $K_\nu(\,\cdot\,;\omega_j)$ instead of~$I_\nu$ and~$K_\nu$, respectively.